The idea of Stateless SSO is simple: Each time the embeds loads, you will send current user's data in the following attributes:

-To set up Stateless SSO, you have to set sso-user
+To set up Stateless SSO, you have to set the sso-user and sso-hash attributes

 <hyvor-talk-comments